dvdfreitag/SE-Chat-Dongers/README.md

 # SE-Chat-Faces

 This is a chrome extension designed for StackExchange chat.
 It uses ```chrome.storage.sync``` to store strings of data.
 The main purpose of this extension is to store Unicode faces using the built-in chrome storage API.
 It means that you can store these Unicode faces across all of the PC's that you use (yaaay ```chrome.storage.sync```), and you can insert them into chat with only a few mouse clicks.
+Can be found on the [chrome web store][2].

 # Limitations